Zeyi-Z/First-Project/README.md

 This is my first project.
 It uses both SQL IN and SQL OUT to achieve 2NF or even 3NF subjectively speaking.

-It also contains some data manipulation and extraction.
+It also contains some data cleaning and manipulation.